beaconcrm/beacon-sample-frontend/README.md

 ## Notes

 * Ask Sam if you have any questions at any point - we're here to help!
-* If you don't have time to
+* If you don't have time to finish a task in the suggested time then that's absolutely fine but please move on - 3 half-finished tasks is an order of magnitude more desirable than 1 finished task.